UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID3/readme.md

 # Testing

 [This](https://docs.google.com/spreadsheets/d/12vy-1gQfcwR33prfGowxQvH6npkmUBBFCrHuZndAZkY/edit#gid=0) spreadsheet is the result of some manual bug hunting done after our feature freeze.
 [This](https://docs.google.com/spreadsheets/d/1ZnNRrXKV4FqdfMf8I6ga-5IDUYAZFbtIXiw5_pEGHTY/edit#gid=0) spreadsheet is the test matrix, with the new updated tests documented.
+[Here](https://docs.google.com/document/d/1YjQQGTEJ5isLvPcnyOce28Hsbc9B3ct_JlJeo1cQCH0/edit#heading=h.h3jbtsmzbcar) is a link to the test design document.
+Finally [this](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/develop/src) is a link to the currently implemented tests on the develop branch, which all devs are currently pulling from.

 # Timelog